History of Local Law 11

 What Happens During a FISP Inspection

-- Close-Up Inspection: This is the critical phase.
-The QEWI must physically reach within arm's reach of the facade by swing stage scaffolding, suspended scaffold, a boom lift, or β as increasingly permitted in Cycle 9 β by drone with sufficiently high-resolution imagery.
+3. Close-Up Inspection: This is the critical phase.
+The QEWI must physically reach within arm's reach of the facade by swing stage scaffolding, suspended scaffold, a boom lift, or by other current DOB-permitted inspection methods such as sufficiently high-resolution drone imagery where allowed.
 Close-up inspection must cover all facade surfaces, not just street-facing elevations.

 Penalties for Non-Compliance